andI7836I/ScopeGather/README.md

 This section contains a list of tools specifically designed for information gathering and reconnaissance.
 Each tool is accompanied by a brief description, installation instructions, and usage guidelines.

-- Tool 1: Description and instructions.
+- [crt.sh](https://github.com/andI7836I/ScopeGather/crt.sh): Collects and indexes SSL/TLS certificates

 Please refer to the dedicated directories in this repository for detailed information on each tool.